(Pocket-lint) - The Google app is updating to offer a dark mode. Android and iOS users will notice the new option by the end of May.

 How to get dark mode for Google app

 Install or update to the latest version of the Google mobile app.
 Once the new update arrives, the app will automatically use the default theme of your operating system.
 So, if your iPhone or Android is set to a system-wide dark mode, the Google app will appear dark.

-You’ll also be able to manually toggle between light and dark mode in the Google app’s settings.
-So, users with older phones or those running older operating systems will likely have to use this route.
+So, users with older phones or those running older operating systems will likely have to use the manual route.
 When the new dark mode is available for the Google app installed on your iOS or Android device, 9to5Google said you might see a pop-up notification on your screen.

 Starting today & fully rolling out this week, dark mode is now available for the Google App on Android 10 and iOS 12/13.
 By default, the Google App will reflect your device’s system settings in Android 10 & iOS 13.
 If that’s set to a dark theme, the app will be in dark mode…. pic.twitter.com/ZqSD33ZhNt— Google SearchLiaison (@searchliaison) May 19, 2020